stealthBS/demo1-repo/Alarms.md

 - Before giving exam, try to give at least some MOCK TESTs to be used to with the SSC exam, which don't feel like new.
 - Things to take on SSC exam : 2 admit card copy xerox, umberella, watch (maynot be), Aadhaar Card proof, water bottle, sanitizer, mask, SIM in pocket, Cash money, Bus Day pass,
 - **Kannada revise**
-- Any pending works : SIM making OR ONline . . . .
+- Any pending works : SIM making OR ONline, Thyrocare watch/visit area or inside,  . . . .
 - End moment check : center, shift, time, etc.
 - Bag keeping extra charges : so thing properly what to take and what not, as it is very risky